Skip to content

 Plant of oval-leaf milkweed (Asclepias ovalifolia) in a field.

-6. Purple Milkweed (Asclepias purpurascens)
+6. Purple Milkweed (Asclepias purpurascens), a Milkweed for Moist Soils

-Purple Milkweed (Asclepias purpurascens): This Michigan milkweed is native and rare in the south-central and central parts of the lower peninsula (Kartesz 2015).
+Purple Milkweed (Asclepias purpurascens): Purple milkweed is native and rare in the south-central and central parts of the lower peninsula of Michigan (Kartesz 2015).
 This plant grows in moist to dry places having full sun to part shade such as swamps, woodlands, meadows, roadsides, and dry fields.
-The purple to pink flowers bloom from May to July and it is hardy in zones 3-8.
-Seeds for purple milkweed can be purchased in the McMullen House Bed & Breakfast Garden Shop.
+The purple to pink flowers bloom from May to July.

 Close-up of pinkish-purple flowers of purple milkweed (Asclepias purpurascens).